 This discussion was originally published in March 2017.
 With the release of Prey, which features prominently, we've brought it back to offer some insight into the development of Arkane's latest game.

 Deus Ex.
 System Shock 2.
 Dishonored.
 Some of the PC's most celebrated games belong to a genre called the immersive sim, which emphasizes creating a complex world with tons of player freedom.
 They're some of our favorite games to talk about, and at the 2017 Game Developer's Conference we were lucky enough to do just that.
 We put together a roundtable of familiar faces, all of whom have had a major hand in exploring or creating immersive sims.

 Our guests: Warren Spector (Otherside Entertainment), Harvey Smith and Ricardo Bare (Arkane Studios), Tom Francis (Suspicious Developments) and Steve Gaynor (Fullbright).

 You can listen to the hour-long audio version of this discussion here or grab it from our podcast feed.
-Consider putting it on while you play Deus Ex (currently for sale for $3 on GOG) and pretend it's a brand new audio log.
+Consider putting it on while you play Deus Ex and pretend it's a brand new audio log.
 Or, if you want the good old fashioned text version, read on.